NageshKolli/TastyKitchens/README.md

+TASTY KITCHENS

+YOU CAN ACCEES THIS PROJECT USING THIS LINK:https://github.com/NageshKolli/TastyKitchens.git USERNAME : rahul, PASSWORD: rahul@2021

 App Features **

 In this mini-project , I’ve built Tasty Kitchens Swiggy clone Responsive food delivery app with functionality like,